 Pimcore Partner Showcase: Lightning Jar

 At Pimcore, our partners are an integral part of our success.
 We take pride in showcasing who they are, what they do, and their many successful Pimcore projects.
 I recently had the opportunity to interview Lightning Jar’s Chief Creative Officer, Alan Ruthazer.
-He and his partners, Chief Strategist, Kevin Peckham, and Chief Digital Officer, Ashley Laing, are the founders of Lightning Jar – our strategic gold partner based in the US.
+He and his partner, Chief Strategist, Kevin Peckham are the founders of Lightning Jar – our strategic gold partner based in the US.
 They specialize in comprehensive brand, user experience, and technology strategy to help B2B and B2C companies more effectively communicate and collaborate with their customers & partners.
 As gold partners, they have always delivered topnotch work and results, and we are honored to have them as part of our partner community.

 1. What are your primary business objectives?

 Our business has evolved into two core units: a digital design and build studio and an ecommerce consultancy.
 The design studio focuses on creating great digital and mobile experiences for our clients.
 The ecommerce consultancy focuses on using Pimcore to help resolve deep challenges our clients have with managing product data and powering ecommerce, which in turn helps their customers.
 Our goal is to deliver the greatest, most intuitive and inspiring user experiences possible.

 2. What pain points do you help solve for your clients?